We can practice yoga alone. We get more from some of it with a friend.

 Aided yoga is interactive.
 We work together.
 I guide you where to feel how you move, feel how to align and how you extend and engage.
 A lot of what works best in yoga relies on how you subtly align and how you specifically engage and extend.

 I reshape yoga to fit your need and what you do.
 But showing you and telling you can only go so far.
 We can do more.
 We use easy ways of moving together that have complexity.
 We push smarter, not harder.
 We move chains of muscles, step by step.
 You cannot see the muscles, but you can feel them.
-Together we move through your muscles and do more than you could one your own.
+Together we move through your muscles and do more than you could alone.

 Other practices could mislead understanding, so it is clearer to tell you what this is not.
 This is not pushing you into a pose.
 This is not Thai.
 You are not passive.
 This is not massage.